andrewt0301/hse-acos-course/docs/part2os/06_Processes/bash.md

 ## Homework

+_Write and submit to GitHub the scripts described below._
+_An instruction on how to work with GitHub is [here](../../software/git.md)_.

 1. Experiments with the `read` builtin command.
    * Research: What exit status the command `read` generates?
 Try it.
      Consult [help read](https://www.gnu.org/software/bash/manual/bash.html#index-read)